SHS Students in Kumasi Paint Murals at the Asokwa Interchange: “No Cost Involved”

 - The Ashanti Festival is held to showcase Ashanti cultural heritage through art, initiated by the Regional Minister, Dr Frank Amoakohene

-- Ghanaians on social media who saw the outcome of the paintings reacted positively to the students' creative talents
+- Ghanaians on social media who saw the outcome of the paintings reacted positively to the students showing their creative talents

-Students from various Senior High Schools (SHS) in Kumasi, Ashanti Region, painted and drew murals at the Asokwa Interchange to beautify the structure and surrounding streets.
+Students from various senior high schools in Kumasi painted and drew murals at the Asokwa Interchange to beautify the structure and surrounding streets.

-The initiative forms part of activities for the Ashanti Festival, spearheaded by the Ashanti Regional Minister, Dr Frank Amoakohene.
+The initiative forms part of activities for the annual Ashanti Festival, which is spearheaded by the Ashanti Regional Minister, Dr Frank Amoakohene.

 Source: Facebook